oliverjam/learn-rest-apis/README.md

 ## Reading resources

 We'll start with reading data so we can get our server returning something.
-Create a `workshops/handlers/dogs.js` file.
+Create a `workshops/handlers/dogs.js` file and import the dogs model from `../model/dogs`.

 This is where all the handlers for our dogs resources will live.
 Create a `getAll` handler function and export it.
 This handler should use `model.getAllDogs` to retrive all the dogs in the database, then send them as the response body using `res.send`.

 All the `model` functions return promises, so you'll need to use `.then` and `.catch` with them.
 If the handler catches an error it should call the `next` argument with that error to let Express handle it.